NittanyLion/Grumps.jl/docs/src/callbacks.md

 If the `id` variable is set but no user callbacks are defined then Grumps will only execute the default callbacks.

 !!! note "Do not overuse Grumps.δcallback"
     If one has many markets then the δ callback is called *a lot*.
 Be prepared for a lot of output.
+The θ callback is not called nearly as often.